-In the outer halos, obtaining kinematic information is much harder because of the rapid decline of stellar surface brightness with radius.
-Most of the known kinematic properties come from observations of Planetary Nebulae (PNe) which have been found to be good tracers of the stars and can be observed up to $\sim 8 R_e$ (e.g., Méndez et al. 2001; Coccato et al. 2009; McNeil-Moylan et al. 2012).
+In the outer haloes, obtaining kinematic information is much harder because of the rapid decline of stellar surface brightness with radius.
+Most of the known kinematic properties come from observations of Planetary Nebulae (PNe) which have been found to be good tracers of the stars and can be observed up to $\sim 8\,\mathrm{R_e}$ (e.g., Méndez et al. 2001; Coccato et al. 2009; McNeil-Moylan et al. 2012).
 Recently, individual IFU pointings and slitlet masks have also been used at $3-4\,\mathrm{R_e}$ (Weijmans et al. 2009; Proctor et al. 2009; Murphy et al. 2011).
 The PNe observations show that the division between FR and SR is largely preserved to large radii, although there are also galaxies whose $\lambda(R)$ -profiles drop significantly outwards, possibly implying that the high inner values are due to disks whose light contribution fades towards large radii.
 Most of the PNe RMS velocity profiles decrease slowly with radius, but a subset of galaxies show steep 'quasi-Keplerian' outer decreases of velocity dispersion (Coccato et al. 2009).

-Analysis of outer stellar kinematics, strong lensing, and hydrostatic equilibrium of X-ray emitting hot gas shows that massive elliptical galaxies have nearly isothermal inner mass distributions, equivalent to flat circular velocity curves (e.g., Gerhard et al. 2001; Koopmans et al. 2006; Auger et al. 2010; Churazov et al. 2008, 2010; Nagino & Matsushita
+Analysis of outer stellar kinematics, strong lensing, and hydrostatic equilibrium of X-ray emitting hot gas shows that massive elliptical galaxies have nearly isothermal inner mass distributions, equivalent to flat circular velocity curves (e.g., Gerhard et al. 2001; Koopmans et al. 2006; Auger et al. 2010; Churazov et al. 2008, 2010; Nagino & Matsushita 2009).

-2009).
 For the lower mass ellipticals, the situation is less clear, as the mass-anisotropy degeneracy is stronger for declining velocity dispersion profiles, their X-ray emission is too faint, and the lensing samples are dominated by massive systems.
-The dynamical modelling of integrated light and PNe indicates somewhat more diffuse dark matter halos in these galaxies (de Lorenzi et al. 2008, 2009; Napolitano et al. 2009).
+The dynamical modelling of integrated light and PNe indicates somewhat more diffuse dark matter haloes in these galaxies (de Lorenzi et al. 2009; Napolitano et al. 2009; Morganti et al. 2013).
 Another useful tracer of the outer mass distributions is the globular clusters (GCs); especially massive ellipticals contain large GC populations (e.g., Schuberth et al. 2010; Strader et al. 2011).
-However, a larger fraction of GCs may be recently accreted systems, as their relative frequency is tilted more towards small systems than that of PNe and light (Coccato et al. 2012).
+However, a larger fraction of GCs may be recently accreted systems, as their relative frequency is tilted more towards small systems than that of PNe and light (Coccato et al. 2013).

-The purpose of this paper is to analyze the mass distributions, outer kinematics, and angular momentum distributions of a representative sample of simulated massive galaxies, as a basis for comparison with kinematic observations and inferred mass distributions of nearby ETGs.
-We consider a sample of 42 resimulated galaxies from the high-resolution cosmological simulation of Oser et al. (2010), which grew through the two-phase processes of early in-situ formation followed by late accretion and minor mergers (Oser et al. 2012).
-The paper is organised as follows: In §2 we briefly describe the present-day (z=0) model galaxies extracted from the cosmological zoom simulations, and the method we use to derive smooth kinematic maps from their particle distributions.
+In order to compare this large body of work with cosmological predictions, we here present the first detailed analysis of the inner and outer dynamics of a large sample of simulated galaxies.
+We study the mass distributions, outer kinematics, and angular momentum distributions of 42 resimulated galaxies from a high-resolution cosmological simulation, which grew through the two-phase processes of early in-situ formation followed by late accretion and minor mergers (Oser et al. 2012).
+In §2 we briefly describe the presentday (z=0) model galaxies extracted from the cosmological zoom simulations, and the method we use to derive smooth kinematic maps from their particle distributions.
 In §3, we study the mass density distributions of the stars and dark matter in these galaxies, as well as the corresponding circular velocity curves (CVCs).
 Then in §4, we investigate the observable kinematics in these systems out to large radii.
-We finally consider the cumulative and local angular momentum profiles $\lambda(R)$ and $|\bar{v}|/\sigma(R)$ for the stellar components in §5.
+We $\,$ finally consider the cumulative and local angular momentum profiles $\lambda(R)$ and $|\bar{v}|/\sigma(R)$ for the stellar components in §5.
 We end by summarizing our results in §6.